NewTec-GmbH/gitWorkInstructions/README.md

 5. Build the documentation: `sphinx-build doc _build --fail-on-warning`
 6. Open the documentation: `_build/index.html`

+### Visual Studio Code Tasks

+If you are using VSCode, the commands mentioned above are packed into tasks, making it easier for the developer to use.

+1. Clone the repository: `git clone https://github.com/NewTec-GmbH/gitWorkInstructions.git`
+2. Open the folder with VSCode: `code ./gitWorkInstructions`
+3. On the top menu, choose `Terminal` -> `Run Task...` and select the task you require.

+#### Available Tasks

+* Install Python Requirements
+* Install NPM Requirements
+* Install all requirements
+* Build
+* Clean
+* Build and open

 ## Used Libraries

 Used 3rd party libraries which are not part of the standard Python package: